github/hackathons/README.md

 If you would like to add a resource to this document, please [open a pull request](https://github.com/github/hackathons/pulls).
 Ensure your resource recommendation includes:
 - Name of the resource
 - Link to the resource (ie. website)
-- Short description about the resource
+- Short description of the resource

 See the [Resources document](https://github.com/github/hackathons/blob/main/Resources.md) to see how other resources are displayed.
 Please follow this format otherwise your pull request could be rejected.
 Ensure your resource is placed in the correct alphabetical order.